lady-h-world/My_Garden/reading_pages/Secret_Guest/tgans8.md

 The comparison between "Large Positive Proba Difference" and "Small Positive Proba Difference" indicates, for positive class records, there are some top features affect the prediction differences between real data trained model and synthetic data trained model.
 When such features play a bigger influence, the differences are larger, and when such features have a smaller influence, the differences are smaller.

 Then how about <b>negative class records</b>?
-Can we find simiar patterns?
+Can we find similar patterns?
 Indeed, yes!

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/neg_shaps.png" width="967" height="471" />